Thekar

 Thekar is a Karbi daily newspaper published from Diphu, Assam.
 It is the highest circulated Karbi daily in North East India.
 As of 2008, it was one of the only two Karbi-language dailies in Karbi Anglong district, The Thekar has wide reach among the people in terms of circulation figures as well as the reliability of the news matter.

-The present editor is Longsing Teron.
+As of November 2024, Longsing Teron is the Chief Editor, and Klangklir Teron is the Editor.

 History

-The newspaper was founded with the name Angtong in the year 2004, as a weekly newspaper, but due to the opposition of the title by activist group Karbi Youth Organisation (KYO), the name was changed to Thekar.
+The newspaper was founded with the name Angtong in the year 2004, as a weekly newspaper, but due to the opposition of the title by activist group, Karbi Youth Organisation (KYO), the name was changed to Thekar.
 It started as a weekly, then biweekly and later into triweekly.
 It became a daily newspaper on 21 September 2005.
 The publication later expanded with an English daily "The Hills Review" and a cable TV "KAT Channel".

-Contribution to Karbi Language
+Contribution to Karbi language

 Before the advent of Karbi dailies in the early 2000s, there were little research on Karbi language.
-Karbi dailies contributed immensely to the research and development of the same.
+Karbi dailies contributed immensely to the research and development, and spread of the same.
 The media group (newspaper) has become the platform for improving written Karbi language, as the language has no written form.
 Many young writers are involved in improving the language by setting rules and coining new words through research, open discussion, etc.

-People associated with Thekar

-Mr. Klangklir Teron, Associate Editor & Co-Owner.